Jalalpur Jattan: Economy

-The city is famous for its cottage industry of textile and its local sweets called Khatai.
-Jalalpur Jattan connects Gujrat with multiple cities through the Jalalpur–Gujrat Road.
+The city is famous for its textile cottage industry and its local sweets called Khatai.
+Jalalpur Jattan connects Gujrat with multiple cities via the Jalalpur–Gujrat Road.

 Jalalpur Jattan is head office of the Sadar Circle Gujrat.

 Cantonment

 Jalapur Jattan has a small cantonment area, which has its importance due to its proximity with the line of control and important strategic cities of Azad Kashmir like Chamb, Kot Jamil and important headworks of river Chenab such as Head Marala.